advswerepo/repo_0_short/README.rst

 intended to contain much of the core functionality and some common tools needed for performing astronomy and astrophysics with Python.

+> :warning: This version is under development and may contain deprecated features.

 Releases are `registered on PyPI <https://pypi.org/project/astropy>`_, and development is occurring at the
 `project's GitHub page <http://github.com/astropy/astropy>`_.